ajk-5/WT4Q/README.md

 the `SSL_CERT_FILE` and `SSL_KEY_FILE` environment variables as described in the Next.js documentation.

 The front end now verifies admin authentication on the server.
-Since the `AdminToken` cookie is marked `HttpOnly`, client-side code cannot read it.
+The shared `JwtToken` cookie carries role information and is marked `HttpOnly`, so client-side code cannot read it.
 Redirects on the admin login and dashboard pages rely on the server-side `cookies()` API, ensuring authentication works even when JavaScript cannot access the cookie.

 ### Backend